Chapter 36:

 Tanaka narrowed his eyes.

 "Perfect.
-Even the weather and radio are getting on our case."
+The weather and even the radio reporter are getting on our case."

 Kisaragi stared at the city lights disappearing behind the curtain of incoming rain — intensely, coldly, analytically.